Q&A with Dr. K: Is it safe to see my doctor for in-person appointments?

 One of the best New Year’s resolutions we can make to ourselves is to resolve to get back to the doctor’s office for in-person appointments.
 During the pandemic, many of us put off doctor visits, wellness visits, and even our routine visits for blood pressure, diabetes, asthma, depression, etc.

-According to John J. Kalata, D.O., we falsely assume that doctor’s offices are dangerous in the pandemic time.
+According to John J. Kalata, D.O. of Eastside Medical Center, we falsely assume that doctor’s offices are dangerous in the pandemic time.
 He says that really, the opposite is true.
 Doctor’s offices are some of the safest places we can be.
 He answers more questions about in-person appointments below.

 How do LECOM Health physicians ensure my in-person appointments are safe?